 Simple English definitions for legal terms

-Read a random definition: civil penalty
+Read a random definition: field stop

 An impropriate rector is a person who is in charge of a parish but is not a clergy member.
 They are usually a layperson.
 A rector sinecure is a rector who does not have the responsibility of taking care of the spiritual needs of the parish.
 In Roman law, a rector is a governor or ruler.
 The word "rectum" means "right" and "rectus" means "straight" or "direct" in Latin.